Nikos Stathopoulos: Club career

 On 19 August 1974, Stathopoulos signed for Apollon Athens.
 They competed in the second division and he helped them win the championship of the 2nd group and the promotion to the first division.
 On 20 August 1975, he moved to Proodeftiki, playing for another two seasons in the second division.
 Afterwards, he played for 1 season at Korinthos, before moving to Panegialios, where he won the south group of the second division in 1979.
-On 7 July 1980, he took over as a player-coach at Ilioupoli, where he retired as footballer in 1984.
+On 7 July 1980, he took over as a player-manager at Ilioupoli, where he retired as footballer in 1984.

 International career

 Stathopoulos played 12 times with Greece from 1969 to 1971.
 He made his debut on 4 May 1969 in a 2–2 draw away from home against Portugal for the 1970 FIFA World Cup qualifiers, where he replaced Babis Intzoglou under the instructions of Dan Georgiadis.

 Managerial career

 Stathopoulos worked as a manager in low tears clubs, such as Diagoras Aigaleo and Marko.